 Please call our Access Center at 732-575-1111 to make an appointment or a referral.

 Some people who have repeated involvement with police are actually suffering with an undiagnosed or untreated mental illness.
-Jail Diversion Services are available to help link people to treatment programs, support services and mainstream benefits.
+Justice Involved Services are available to help link people to treatment programs, support services and mainstream benefits.
 The goal is to address each person’s mental illness so they can maintain their quality of life and avoid future unnecessary involvement with the legal system.

 * You can refer someone to this program by calling 732-281-1658 Option 3.